c9s/c6/README.md

 [![Build Status](https://travis-ci.org/c9s/c6.svg)](https://travis-ci.org/c9s/c6)

-C6 is a SASS implementation in Go.

-This is not just to implement SASS, but also to improve the language for better consistency, syntax and performance.
+C6 is a SASS implementation written in Go.
+But wait! this is not just to implement SASS, but also to improve the language for better consistency, syntax and performance.
 And yes, this means we're free to accept any new language feature requests.

 ## Setup